Enoch-Gonzalez/07-kubernetes-multiples-microservices-eks-depl/README.md

     aws eks --region <enter-your-aws-region> update-kubeconfig --name kub-dep-demo
     ```

-- With this new configuration al the kubectl commands will run in inside your AWS EKS Cluster
+- With this new configuration all the kubectl commands will run in inside your AWS EKS Cluster

 4. Adding worker nodes